jcvacaro/ml_notes/nlp.md

 min_{\theta_G, \theta_D} \sum_{x \pert X} L_{MLM}(x, \theta_G) + \lambda L_{Disc}(x, \theta_D)

 We approximate the expectations in the losses with a single sample.
-We don’t back-propagate the discriminator loss through the generator (indeed, we can’t because of the sampling step).
+We donât back-propagate the discriminator loss through the generator (indeed, we canât because of the sampling step).
 After pre-training, we throw out the generator and fine-tune the discriminator on downstream tasks.

 Our model architecture and most hyperparameters are the same as BERT.
 For fine-tuning on GLUE, we add simple linear classifiers on top of ELECTRA.
-For SQuAD, we add the questionanswering module from XLNet on top of ELECTRA, which is slightly more sophisticated than BERT’s in that it jointly rather than independently predicts the start and end positions and has a “answerability” classifier added for SQuAD 2.0.
+For SQuAD, we add the questionanswering module from XLNet on top of ELECTRA, which is slightly more sophisticated than BERTâs in that it jointly rather than independently predicts the start and end positions and has a âanswerabilityâ classifier added for SQuAD 2.0.
 Some of our evaluation datasets are small, which means accuracies of fine-tuned models can vary substantially depending on the random seed.
 We therefore report the median of 10 fine-tuning runs from the same pre-trained checkpoint for each result.